jeremytammik/tbc/a/1985_refinters_link.md

 You can't really affect the ElementInteresectsElementFilter, as it looks directly at the Element's geometry within the link, but you can apply the transform to the bounding box for BoundingBoxIntersectsFilter before you pass it in.
 Note that rotations might cause a different size bounding box to be generated as the input bounding box is always aligned with whatever coordinate system is in the host model.

-**Response:** Applying the transform to the bounding box for the BoundingBoxIntersectsFilter before passing it in would only be a possibility when when you are just investigating this one link, no other links (with different transform) or elements in the opened model with the same Ray.
+**Response:** Applying the transform to the bounding box for the BoundingBoxIntersectsFilter before passing it in would only be a possibility when you are just investigating this one link, no other links (with different transform) or elements in the opened model with the same Ray.

 You say the filters mentioned do not know about the link's transform...
 Why not?
 When hitting a RevitLinkInstance, the transform is known, can't this be used?